pavan-3000/Rental-Bike-Share-Prediction/README.md

 <br>

 ## About project
-Insurance Premium Prediction is a Machine Learning Project that predicts Insurance premium prices based on some Input data.
+Rental bike share Prediction is a Machine Learning Project that predicts CNT based on some Input data.

 <br>